andrew/ultimate-awesome/README.md

 - [awesome-nextjs-boilerplates](https://github.com/sasikanth513/awesome-nextjs-boilerplates) - Awesome nextjs boilerplates.
 - [awesome-References](https://github.com/sbywww/awesome-References) - 개발하면서 참고한 자료를 정리한 공간입니다.
 - [awesome-signs](https://github.com/serious-games-darmstadt/awesome-signs) - This repository represents an overview of our research in sign language recognition.
 Some of the linked repositories are private, so please contact me if there is interest in this data.
+- [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
+Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
 - [awesome-kvs](https://github.com/sks147/awesome-kvs) - ⚡ A curated list of Key Value Stores and Databases .
 - [awesome-development](https://github.com/srault95/awesome-development) - L'essentiel du développement logiciel.
 - [Awesome-GithubRepos](https://github.com/Sunilrai486/Awesome-GithubRepos) - This repo contains the list of awesome repo present in GitHub.
 A tribute to the freely available awesome educational resources.